fleet-pond/fleet-pond-app/docs/help.md

 ![Screenshot of points of interest tab][screenshotPOIs]

 There is a card for each point of interest at Fleet Pond.
-Each card contains the interest name, the start of the descrition, and a picture of the interest or the view that can be seen from the interest.
+Each card contains the interest name, the start of the description, and a picture of the interest or the view that can be seen from the interest.
 The card also contains icons to show which trails can be used to access the point of interest.

 Clicking anywhere on the card will take you to the point of interest page, described below.